davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 A key signature only covers one user id.
 Separate signatures are needed if certification is desired for multiple user ids.

-Signatures are identified by the 'signature type', shown as 'sigclass' in the packet structure dump.
+Signatures are identified by the 'signature type', shown as 'sigclass' in the packet certificate dump.
 Types/classes 0x10 through 0x13 are key signatures ([RFC4880-5.2.1][]).

 [RFC4880-5.2.1]: http://tools.ietf.org/html/rfc4880#section-5.2.1